SolomonOjigbo/my-timeline-blog/README.md

 # my-timeline-blog
-A MERN stack web app for a blog
+A MERN stack web app for a micro-blog
 # Tech stack: MongoDB Atlas, Express, NodeJS, and ReactJS